artefactual/atom-docs/user-manual/add-edit-content/deaccessions.rst

 In AtoM, a :term:`deaccession record` can be added to an existing :term:`accession record`.
-The deacession record comprises several basic fields to capture information about the materials being deaccession and the reasons behind the deaccssion.
+The deacession record comprises several basic fields to capture information about the materials being deaccession and the reasons behind the deaccession.
 Fields include:

 * Deaccession number
 * Scope (whole accession, or only part)